-The overarching ethos of CUDAS is that design informs all aspects of academic research of the built environment, whether in the historical, cultural, theoretical or environmental contexts.
+The overarching ethos of CUDAS is that design informs all aspects of academic research into architecture and the built environment, whether approaching from the historical, cultural, or environmental context, and whether taking a theoretical, practical or technical standpoint.

-CUDAS is an interdisciplinary research centre that comprises three research groups: Urban Design, Architectural Practice and Humanities, and Sustainable Environments and Practice, chaired by authorities in the fields, Ioanni Delsante (Reader in Urban Design) and Adrian Pitts (Professor of Sustainable Architecture).
+CUDAS is an interdisciplinary research centre that comprises interests focusing on a range of linked areas: Urban and Neighbourhood Design, Architectural Practice, History and Theory, Visualisation , and Sustainable Environments and Sustainable Living, and also important aspects of Teaching and Pedagogy..
 Research disseminating from these groups operates at many scales and levels, but a common thread throughout these investigations is a concern about the integration of architectural, environment and urban design.
-Accordingly, the overarching ethos of CUDAS is that design informs all aspects of academic research of the built environment, whether in the historical, cultural, theoretical or environmental contexts.
+Accordingly, the overarching ethos of CUDAS is that design informs all aspects of academic research of the built environment.
+CUDAS is currently led by Dr Adrian Pitts Professor of Sustainable Architecture.

 Themes